Just when you thought

 ‘I have better – it’s an idea I’ve thought about since reading about these ecranoplans, ground effect.’

-‘My issue right now is the Jennys – I don’t want to lose them but they’re chafing at the bit and I don’t have anything to suit them at this moment.’
+‘My issue right now is the Jennies – I don’t want to lose them but they’re chafing at the bit and I don’t have anything to suit them at this moment.’

-‘I do but you put limits on what I could use them for.’
+‘I do, so you put limits on what I could use them for.’

 ‘As long as it’s righting an injustice, they’re fine.
-It’s just going out and torpedoing someone that’s an issue.’
+It’s just going out and topping someone, not that you’ve ever done that, then that’s an issue.’

 ‘Was I born yesterday?’